vipulnsward/chatty-node/README.md

 chatty-node
 ===========

-Example of using ActionCable in nodejs and webpack.
+Example of using Action Cable in nodejs and webpack.
 Demonstrates usage in ReactJS.

 ### Usage